If you are on this blog, chances are you already realize how important struggle is to achieving anything in life.

 You should absolutely delegate tasks.
 Especially the tedious ones.

-There are cheap services to take care of your annoying shit.
+There are cheap services to take care of your annoying shit and reduce stress that way.

 You really think Elon Musk is sifting through his thousands of emails each day?
 No.